izzaprasatya/uhi-analysis/README.md

 # 🌡️ UTFVI-Based Urban Heat Analysis of Bursa City

-This project investigates **Urban Thermal Field Variance Index (UTFVI)** as a method to assess thermal stress and urban heat island phenomena in Bursa, Turkey.
+This project investigates **Urban Thermal Field Variance Index (UTFVI)** as a method to assess thermal stress and urban heat island phenomena in Bursa, Türkiye.
 UTFVI is a quantitative index that measures surface heat variation relative to the average land surface temperature (LST), offering insight into ecological pressure and human thermal discomfort in urban environments.

 ## 🔍 Objective